shantanubhattarai/lf-sql-assignment/readme.md

 - Use **\i setup.sql** to create and insert data into tables

-**Note:** You can create tables using create_tables.sql and insert data using insert_data.sql or individually using the data_tablename files.
+**Note:** Alternatively, you can create tables using create_tables.sql and insert data using insert_data.sql or individually using the data_tablename files.

 ## QUERIES